gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 Usually a property based testing library comes with generators to generate input values to test.
 But that's just a technical part.
 Theoretically you *could* do property-based testing if you provide your own corpus of test inputs.
 I once consulted for a media company.
 Because of the vast library available, we could just use those as inputs to test (videos make for good random inputs).

 A notion many people get confused about is that property-based testing has to be exactly like what QuickCheck does.
-Anything that doesn't implement combinators and use a HM-type system therefore aren't property-based testing.
-While I will say that there are some nice things that exist in QuickCheck due to those, the idea of property-based testing does not require them.
+Anything that doesn't implement combinators and use a HM-ish type system therefore aren't property-based testing.
+While I will say that there are some nice things that exist in QuickCheck due to those, the idea of **property-based testing does not require them**.

 # Real World Property Based Testing #